Hubs-Foundation/hubs-avatar-pipelines/README.md

-# Avatar assets and templates for Mozilla Hubs
+# Avatar assets and templates for Hubs

 This contains some useful working files for editing avatars for Hubs